foundry-rs/foundry/README.md

       [Hardhat repos](https://twitter.com/gakonst/status/1461289225337421829))
 1. Tests are written in Solidity (like in DappTools)
 1. Fast fuzz Tests with shrinking of inputs & printing of counter-examples
-   1. These tests are ~3x faster than DappTools'
 1. Fast remote RPC forking mode leveraging Rust's async infrastructure like tokio
 1. Flexible debug logging: